-- Hood provides very challenging academics in offering the following degrees: Master of Divinity, Master of Theological Studies, and the Doctor of Ministry.
+- Hood provides rigorous academics in offering the following degrees: Master of Divinity, Master of Theological Studies, and Doctor of Ministry.
 Your gift allows the next generation of religious leaders and scholars to pursue their call to serve.

-- Hood is fully-accredited by the Association of Theological Schools (ATS), approved by the University Senate of the United Methodist Church (One of only three in North Carolina including Duke Divinity School) and recognized by the universal church for our academic excellence.
+- Hood is fully-accredited by the Association of Theological Schools in the U.S. and Canada (ATS), approved by the University Senate of the United Methodist Church (one of only three in North Carolina, including Duke Divinity School) and recognized by the universal church for academic excellence.

 - Hood is sponsored by the African Methodist Episcopal Zion Church.

 - Hood is a fast growing and a very diverse seminary with students representing sixteen Protestant denominations.

 - The Seminary's student body is comprised of men and women of varying backgrounds, ages, and ethnicities.